ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-part2.md

     // Bring key classes into scope, most importantly Fabric SDK network class const { FileSystemWallet, Gateway } = require('fabric-network');

 Below, this line is very important.
-Because we are connection to our local\_fabric we started at the beginning of Part 1, the crypto material is stored under the .fabric-vscode/runtime folder.
-This is important for grabbing our unique private key. :
+Because we are connecting to our local\_fabric we started at the beginning of Part 1, the crypto material is stored under the .fabric-vscode/runtime folder.
+This is important for grabbing our unique private key:

     const fixtures = path.resolve(__dirname, '/home/tecadmin/.fabric-vscode/runtime');